-EP199A, 200, 205, 206A, 207, 208A, 209A, 210A, 211A (Blue Energy Ltd farming in and Operator)
+EP199A, 200, 205, 206A, 207, 208A, 209A, 210A, 211A (Blue Energy farming in and Operator)

-The Northern Territory (NT) Government has introduced many new amendments to the Petroleum, Water and Environment Acts as a result of the 135 Pepper Inquiry recommendations deemed necessary to regulate the industry to ensure it operated safely.
-Whilst these amendments have lengthened the approval process for all oil and gas exploration activities in the Territory, there are still further legislative amendments expected to accommodate those Pepper Inquiry recommendations relating to Production Licence tenures.
-These longer approval timeframes have impacts of field activity in the already restricted exploration season in the NT.
+Following the lifting on the moratorium on gas exploration activities, the Northern Territory (NT) Government has introduced many new amendments to the Petroleum, Water and Environment Acts as a result of the 135 Pepper Inquiry recommendations deemed necessary to regulate the industry to ensure it operated safely.
+These regulatory amendments have lengthened the approval process for all oil and gas exploration activities in the Territory.
+These longer approval timeframes continue to have impacts on approval of field activity in the already seasonally restricted exploration season in the NT.